pymc-devs/pymc.io/blog/chris_F_pydata2022.md

 :image: 0
 :exclude:

-Chris Fonnesbeck, gave a talk on Bayesian Modeling at PyData London 2022.
+Chris Fonnesbeck gave a talk on Bayesian Modeling at PyData London 2022.
 Here is a summary blog of the talk.
 :::

 ![PyData London 2022](../_static/chris_pydatalondon2022.png)